ActiveMQ is a popular messaging service. Here, we break down:

-ActiveMQ is a popular open source Java messaging service.
+ActiveMQ is a popular open source Java message-oriented middleware (MoM).

 Apache ActiveMQ brokers are implementations of the Java Messaging Service, or JMS.
 JMS is a Java specification which allows applications to send data back and forth between one another in an easy and standard way.

 Before messaging systems like ActiveMQ, it was difficult — if not impossible — to “federate” applications that: